keedio/flume-ftp-source/README.md

 - FTP: File Transfer Protocol, normal plain text (insecure) but available for common use.
 Port 21.
 - FTPS: File Transfer Protocol that uses AUTH SSL o TLS cryptographic protocols.
 Port 21.
 - SFTP: File Transfer Protocol that uses SSH V3, via a single channel (layer transport) and sending/receiving in binary.
 Port 22.(Recommended).
+- Local: Local FileSystem.
+No networking, (it can be useful).

 Files can be proccesed int two ways:
 - by lines, as one event is a full line.(flushlines = true)